mozzarellaV8/dea-mj/readme.md

 #### Addresses for geocoding

-The address information was originally provided in four columns: ADDRESS.1, ADDRESS.2, CITY, and STATE.
+The address information was originally provided in four columns: `ADDRESS.1`, `ADDRESS.2`, `CITY`, and `STATE`.
 My thinking was, it'd be a mess to try to geocode using information from 4 columns, so through a dirty process ended up united these four into one.
-Also preserved the CITY and STATE columns, in the event that those might be quantified for study.
+Also preserved the `CITY`and `STATE` columns, in the event that those might be quantified for study.

 Ran into an issue when trying to remove trailing commas, but seemed to have found a bad workaround by misusing `gsub`. `",*$"` wouldn't remove the end-of-string commas, so I added a word to each field following the comma and removed that afterwards: